-Call 2600 for Emergency Medical Services.
+Call 911 for Emergency Medical Services.
 If the victim:

 - Becomes unconscious.

-- Has chest pain or pressure

-- Has pressure or pain in the abdomen that does not go away.
+Is vomiting blood - Has chest pain or pressure Is bleeding severely. - Has pressure or pain in the abdomen that does not go away.

-- Has a seizure.

-- Has an injury to the head, neck, or back.
+Has trouble breathing or is breathing in a strange way. - Has a seizure.
+Appears to have been poisoned. - Has an injury to the head, neck, or back.

-- Is pregnant and becomes ill
+Is pregnant and becomes ill

-- Down electrical wires.

-- Vehicle collisions.